BMC wants to make parking free for 4 hours in Mumbai malls, multiplexes

-The BMC has sent the state’s Urban Development department a proposal for parking to be made free for the first four hours at malls, multiplexes and shopping centres; authorities hope this will curb congestion on the city’s roads
+BMC has sent state's Urban Development department a proposal for parking to be made free for the first four hours at malls and multiplexes; authorities hope this will curb congestion on Mumbai's roads

 Fed up of the scramble to find a parking space every time you go out shopping or to watch a movie in Mumbai?
 Or of shelling out exorbitant amounts of money for the parking facilities at malls or multiplexes?

 Finding parking may soon become less of a struggle, thanks to the BMC, which is now pushing to make parking facilities free of charge for the first few hours at malls, multiplexes and shopping centres.